MariusVolkhart/mariusvolkhart.github.io/_posts/2023-03-12-Smaller-Java-Runtime.md

   - JVM
 tags:
   - Java
-last_modified_at: 2023-03-12T21:40:00-06:00
+last_modified_at: 2023-03-12T22:24:00-06:00
 ---

 I asked my colleagues at PKWARE what they dislike most about the JVM.
 One commented, "relying on a (rather large) runtime."
-I read that and though, "challenge accepted!"
+I read that and thought, "challenge accepted!"

 {% include toc %}